 Luckily, there are lifestyle measures that are often helpful for anyone challenged by insomnia.

 - Sleep hygiene is more complicated than it used to be.
 We know more and we do more than we did 20 years ago, so there are more details to a sleep-inducing room than we once thought.
 In addition to blackout curtains, and silence (or white noise) as best you can manage, you would be wise to avoid any screen (iPad, computers or TV; Kindles are NOT backlit so they are not a problem) gazing in the 2-3 hours before bed.
-(The emitted blue wave length of light effectively convinces your brain that it’s morning and time to make cortisol and stop making melatonin: a good idea for morning, not so good at bedtime.
+(The emitted blue wavelength of light effectively convinces your brain that it’s morning and time to make cortisol and stop making melatonin: a good idea for the morning, not so good at bedtime.
 The effect lasts 2-3 hours.
 Blue-blocking orange lens sunglasses are the 2nd choice, not as good as avoidance.)
 I encourage people to have minimal electric and electronic circuitry in their bedroom, to reduce EMF surges and exposures to which some are sensitive.
 (A recent study found that children with televisions in their bedroom slept less than others, even if they didn’t watch the tv’s in their bedroom.)
 Absolutely no cell phones or other wireless technology.
 Some people sleep better if they actually turn off the electric circuit to their bedroom at the breaker box.

 A trickier part of sleep hygiene is timing: keep the same bedtime and, most important, the same rising time every day of the week.
 Pick a time you can stick with (for me it’s 6:30 a.m.) and don’t vary by more than 30 minutes in each direction (up at 6 on days I go rowing, sleep ‘til 7 one morning a week just for indulgence).

 And don’t forget about eliminating toxins in your sleep environment as part of improving bedroom hygiene.
-The number one source of toxins are conventional mattresses and pillows.
-Consider the nontoxic intelliBED mattress with a comfy intelliPILLOW as an affordable option with state of the art sleep technology and 60 day risk free trial period to boot.
+The number one source of toxins is conventional mattresses and pillows.
+Consider the nontoxic INTELLIbed mattress with a comfy INTELLIpillow as an affordable option with state of the art sleep technology and 90-day risk-free trial period.
+Check out the Organix line here.